 In April 2017 we were invited to give a lecture about sustainability and entrepreneurship at the IT Faculty of Chalmers University of Technology and University of Gothenburg.
 We chose to speak about three topics – vision, team and something that we call the 180-degree-principle.
 Here's a short summary of what we talked about.

 What would a dream society look like, in the areas where you would like to contribute?

 Since day one, our vision has been that no food should have to go to waste.
 The vision has worked as a compass at crossroads but also as a source of drive and enthusiasm.
 We recommend anyone who wants to contribute to sustainability to define - in writing – a clear vision of the future you see.

 How can we build an inspiring team?

-Appart from finding collaborators who share your vision, it's important to find people who you work well with on a personal level.
-That you can trigger sparks of creativity and energize each other.
-Hopefully these are the people that you will spend the majority of your awaken hours with, so make your choices carefully and cherish the relationships.
+Apart from finding collaborators who share your vision, it's important to find people who you work well with on a personal level.
+That you can trigger sparks of creativity and energise each other.
+Hopefully these are the people that you will spend the majority of your awake hours with, so make your choices carefully and cherish the relationships.